sakiff/spotify-data-visuals/frontend/README.md

-# Task Manager MEAN Stack Web App
+# Spotify Data Visualization App (Frontend with React)
 A Spotify Data Visualization app [frontend] using React, Node.js to visualize music listened to over the year.